nadermedhet148/microservice-implmention-with-patterns/README.md

 When making a request to a service, the client makes a request via a router (a.k.a load balancer) that runs at a well known location.
 The router queries a service registry, which might be built into the router, and forwards the request to an available service instance.

-# third  pattern is CQRS pattern :
+# Third  pattern is CQRS pattern :

 use-case :
 implement a query that retrieves data from multiple services in a microservice architecture